nullcache/telebotx/README.md

 ```

 ## Poller

-Telebot doesn't really care how you provide it with incoming updates, as long
+TelebotX doesn't really care how you provide it with incoming updates, as long
 as you set it up with a Poller, or call ProcessUpdate for each update:

 ```go